Comparative and international studies in primary education

 Block 5: The global, the local, the national

 As appropriate for those studying at Level 3, you’ll critically and systematically analyse and evaluate concepts, theories, values, policy, curriculum and practice relating to children’s learning in a variety of primary contexts.
-In addition, you’ll consider your own learning and experience in the context of specific themes that take account of the local, national and global contexts for teaching and learning.
+In addition, you’ll consider your own learning and experience in the context of specific themes that take account of local, national and global issues for teaching and learning.

 This is a practice-focused module.
 We advise you to arrange a placement of at least 10 days in a learning setting during your study.
 This experience will be essential if you wish to apply for postgraduate teacher training.
-As part of professional practice development, you’ll work collaboratively with other students on some assessment tasks.

 You will learn